IntelPython/scikit-learn_bench/report_generator/README.md

 * ``generation-config`` : generation configuration file path

 config parameters:
-* ``header`` : Column names in the table header.
+* ``header``: The column names in the table header.
 These parameters are also used to compare reports.
-If the name is compound, then it should be separated by the '':'' symbol.
+If a name is compound, use the ``:`` symbol to separate its parts.
 * ``comparison_method``: The formula for the comparison of two results.
 The options are: ``1 operation 2`` or ``2 operation 1``, where ``1`` is the first result and ``2`` is the second result.
 The default is ``2 / 1``, which returns the ratio of the second result to the first one.
 * ``aggregation_metrics`` : Metric applied to columns with comparisons of two reports.
 For each of these metrics, a separate sheet with a summary is compiled.
 It is important that the function is in Excel.
 For example: ``geomean`` or ``average``.